RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/about-udev.md

 udev is a device manager for the Linux kernel that gives the system access to various running hardware via device `.rules` files also known as `udev rules`.

+udev rules are used to allow and manage the access to a specific devices, so without a proper udev rule some devices such as custom controller could not be used by RetroDECK nor by Steam or any other part of the system.

+- Setting an udev rule needs administrator root access with sudo.
+- The udev rule must be added when the RetroDECK or any other software that you want access to the device is not running.
+- For SteamOS or other immutable systems udev rules might or might not persistent persit over SteamOS updates (we can't say for certain).

 ## Important directories

 `/lib/udev/rules.d/`<br>